 - 12.2 In certain circumstances the Public Interest Disclosure Act 1998 provides protection to employees who make disclosures outside the organisation.
 We hope you will be satisfied with any action we take.
+If you are not and want to take the matter outsider the Local Authority you could contact:

+- The Council's external auditor

+- Your trade union

+- Your legal adviser

+- Your MP

+- Your local Citizens Advice Bureau

+- Relevant professional bodies or regulatory organisations

+- A relevant voluntary organisation

+- The Police

+- The Health & Safety Executive

+- The Office for Environmental Protection

-If you are not and want to take the matter outsider the Local Authority you could contact: - The Council's external auditor - Your trade union - Your local Citizens Advice Bureau - Relevant professional bodies or regulatory organisations - A relevant voluntary organisation - The Police - 12.3 In addition, an employee may consider a disclosure to other external bodies but only if certain strict conditions are met. - 12.4 Under the 1998 Act, employees making "protected disclosures" are protected from detrimental action, unfair dismissal and redundancy, and can complain to an employment tribunal. - 12.5 The Procedure additionally covers any conduct not included above which is of an unethical nature.
+- 12.3 In addition, an employee may consider a disclosure to other external bodies but only if certain strict conditions are met.
+A full list of external bodies who can receive disclosures is available at the following website Whistleblowing: list of prescribed people and bodies GOV.UK (www.gov.uk) or search online for "who can I make a whistleblowing complaint to? gov.uk".

+- 12.4 Under the 1998 Act, employees making "protected disclosures" are protected from detrimental action, unfair dismissal and redundancy, and can complain to an employment tribunal.

+- 12.5 The Procedure additionally covers any conduct not included above which is of an unethical nature.
 In these circumstances the school/Local Authority undertakes to provide the same protection as set out in paragraph 4 above.
-However, you would not necessarily be protected by PIDA and you may want to take separate advice on that, for example by contacting Protect. - 12.6 If you do take the matter outside the school/Local Authority, you should ensure that you do not disclose confidential information.
+However, you would not necessarily be protected by PIDA and you may want to take separate advice on that, for example by contacting Public Concern at Work.

+- 12.6 If you do take the matter outside the school/Local Authority, you should ensure that you do not disclose confidential information.
 Check with the